sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/01_overview/window-management-overview.md

 ## Overview

-The [Window Management](../../../../reference/glue/latest/windows/index.html) API enables you to create and manipulate Glue42 Windows and is the basis of the [Application Management](../../../application-management/overview/index.html) API.
+The [Window Management](../../../../reference/glue/latest/windows/index.html) API enables you to create and manipulate Glue42 Windows and is the basis of the [App Management](../../../application-management/overview/index.html) API.
 It allows users to [group Glue42 Windows](#window_groups) so that they move, maximize and minimize together, and provides the following features, not found in any normal browser:

 - 4 types of window modes: flat, tab, HTML and frameless;